MSI Ethiopia initiative to help thousands affected by war in Tigray

 Dr. Abebe Shibru, MSI Ethiopia’s country director, underscored the innovative design of this project that taps into domestic financing.

-To launch the project, health sector officials and other MSIE partners were invited to an event was held at Mekelle Axum Hotel.
+To launch the project, health sector officials and other MSIE partners were invited to an event that was held at Mekelle Axum Hotel.

 IMPACT STORIES